 Watch our videos on YouTube

-Visit the Birmingham Museums YouTube channel.
-A series of new object spotlight videos will be released over the coming weeks so you can learn more about some of the fascinating artworks on display.
+Visit the Birmingham Museums YouTube channel where we have a series of object spotlight videos so you can learn more about some of the fascinating artworks on display.
 There is also an archive of past videos about displays and exhibitions.

 Visit the Staffordshire Hoard website

 Step back in time and learn about the discovery of the largest hoard of Anglo-Saxon gold ever found via the Staffordshire Hoard website The Staffordshire Hoard collection is owned by Birmingham City Council and Stoke-on-Trent City Council on behalf of the nation, and is cared for by Birmingham Museums Trust and The Potteries Museum and Art Gallery, Stoke-on-Trent.
 The website follows the story of the Hoard and how it was discovered and conserved for display.
 See high resolution images of key pieces from the collection and the replica Staffordshire Hoard helmet.

 - Webster & Horsfall exhibition

 The local firm's history is told through archive material, watercolours by Arthur Lockwood & the Science and Industry collection.

 Explore 10 winning images which show people, places and objects in and around the West Midlands, and explores the theme of East meets West from simple, every-day subjects, to highly complex cultural identities.

 Explore going out and dressing up from around 1850 to the present day.

 Explore Birmingham’s vibrant and varied history of protest and activism, and the role the city has played in some of the most important campaigns and movements in British history.